GuangyuanHao/guangyuanhao.github.io/index.md

 Additionally, since 2020, I have had the privilege of closely collaborating with Professor [Hao Wang](http://www.wanghao.in/) at Rutgers University, specifically in the field of Safe /Trustworthy AI. -->

-My name is Guang-Yuan Hao.
-I am currently joining the [ML Alignment & Theory Scholars (MATS) Program](https://www.matsprogram.org) at Berkeley.
+I recently joined the [ML Alignment & Theory Scholars (MATS) Program](https://www.matsprogram.org) at Berkeley for a ten-week period, where I worked on AI safety research and participated in talks and workshops within the Berkeley alignment research community.

  <!-- My research is focusing on AI Safety, especially for LLMs, under the guidance of [Dr. Steven Basart](https://stevenbas.art/) at Center for AI Safety. -->

 <!-- Additionally, since 2021, I have had the privilege of closely collaborating with Professor [Hao Wang](http://www.wanghao.in/) at Rutgers University, specifically in the field of Safe /Trustworthy AI. -->